 Once you dice or chop your shallots, they should be refrigerated or frozen and not left on your countertop, where they’ll usually go bad in just a few hours.
 If you have chopped or diced shallots that you want to save, place them in an airtight container and keep them in the refrigerator for up to four days or in a freezer bag in the freezer for up to six months.

 Dried or Pickled Shallots

 Occasionally, people will pickle or dry their shallots.
 In fact, you can even find pickled shallots in sealed jars.
 If you dry your shallots, they can be stored in the open without any problems.
 With dried shallots, the jar needs to be refrigerated once the seal on the lid is broken.
 Keep an eye out for mold in the coming weeks, and throw out your pickled shallots once they get moldy or cloudy.

 The shelf life of dried or pickled shallots will depend on the humidity in your home and various other factors, so keep a close eye on them.

 You might think it’s difficult to tell if your fresh shallots are good or bad, but that is not the case.
 When shallots are fresh, they will be either grayish-white, rose red, or a golden color.

 If the shallots are starting to go bad, you will find an interior that is very soggy and even pulpy.
 The outside of the shallots may have dark spots or a moldy look, and they may even have a bad smell.
 These are clear signs that the shallots need to be thrown away.

 Take Good Care of Your Shallots

-Shallots are great aromatics for various dishes (they’re an excellent onion variety for fajitas), and they usually last about four to five weeks, but they can last much longer if you freeze them.
+Shallots are great aromatics for various dishes (they are an excellent onion variety for fajitas and also work as a substitute for mushrooms in beef Wellington).
+They usually last about four to five weeks, but they can last much longer if you freeze them.
 Your best option is to keep them in a cool, dry place with some ventilation so they can stay fresh for up to about a month.
 You can freeze them for up to six months.